magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Destination
 """""""""""

-We not write the description to this field.
+The prefix that you want create a tariff for.

 .. _rate-id_trunk_group:

-Trunk Groups
+Trunk groups
 """"""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _rate-rateinitial:

-Sell
+Sell price
-""""
+""""""""""

-We not write the description to this field.
+How much do you want to charge per minute?

 .. _rate-initblock:

-Minimum sale
+Initial block
-""""""""""""
+"""""""""""""

-We not write the description to this field.
+Minimum time in seconds to buy.
+E.g., if set to 30s and the call duration is 21s, charged for 30s.